 Prof. dr. Antoine Cleef was awarded the ‘Orden de San Carlos' for his research on biodiversity in Columbia and for his contribution to education in that country.
 He spent many years carrying out research on the Columbian páramos, grasslands high up in the Andes Mountains.
 He discovered about three hundred new plants, fifteen of which have meanwhile been named after him and now bear the name Cleefii.

 When the weather is hot and there is little wind, what better way to cool down than to go swimming in one of the many Dutch lakes.
 Unfortunately, humans aren't the only oneswho like our open waters under these circumstances.
-Biologist Jolanda Verspagen of the IBED research group of Aquatic Microbiology investigates how we can prevent blooms of blue-green algae from ruining a nice summer day at the lakes.
+Biologist Jolanda Verspagen of the IBED research department Freshwater and Marine Ecology investigates how we can prevent blooms of blue-green algae from ruining a nice summer day at the lakes.